 Essential Oil Storage

-Stuff you really should know about
+Stuff you need to know about storing your essential oils

 Essential oils are powerful botanical substances, so it's important to learn proper methods for essential oil storage.